ThePhoenix77/ai-twitter-bot/README.md

 # ai-twitter-bot

 An automated Twitter (X) assistant that fetches niche news, distills each article into tweet sized summaries and posts the tweets on your behalf.
+You can check my X account [seabasszealot](https://x.com/seabasszealot), being ran by it.

 ## Features
 - **News Fetching:** Queries NewsAPI with configurable keywords and normalizes article metadata.